-The first part of the tour explains the very begin of Chocolate history.
-It was very cool, but for my son, 2 years old, was a bit loud and dark, he was afraid and want to leave a few times.
+The first part of the tour explains the very beginning of Chocolate history.
+It was fascinating, but for my son, two years old, it was a bit loud and dark, he was afraid and want to leave a few times.
 Afterward, at the Cocoa tour, he had fun!!
-After learned where cocoa is produced and how it is imported to Switzerland, we could discover cocoa beans and other ingredients, like hazelnut and vanilla, forms and smells.
+After learned where cocoa is produced and how it is imported to Switzerland, we could discover cocoa beans and other ingredients, like hazelnut and vanilla, forms, and smells.

 Since March 2019, Maison Cailler has installed live chocolate production and a big chocolate wall.
 There we can try as well the delicious Mini Branches, great!
 Following the tour, we could see the “Conchier machine” working, develop by Phillip Suchard and enhanced by Rudolph Lindt years later.